Academic Rules and Procedures

 |Studio, lab, internship, and physical education courses||20 students|

-N. Tests and Examinations
+N. Tests & Examinations

-1. Regulations and Procedures
+1. Regulations & Procedures

 - If a student is absent from a final examination, a grade of zero will be given for that examination.
 Accordingly, the course grade will be calculated and reported with a “missed final” note.
-If, within one week, the student submits an excuse, which is acceptable to the instructor and/or the department concerned, then the student will be given a makeup final examination.
-If an excuse is presented after the lapse of a week, and within one month, the student may petition the school concerned to have his/her grade changed to an I, be allowed to sit for an examination, and have the final grade adjusted accordingly within a deadline set by the school concerned but not exceeding the deadline for Incomplete grades.
+If, within one week, the student submits an excuse which is acceptable to the instructor and/or the department concerned, then the student will be given a makeup final examination.
+If an excuse is presented after the lapse of a week, and within one month, the student may petition the school concerned to have his/her grade changed to an I (Incomplete), to be allowed to sit for an examination, and to have the final grade adjusted accordingly within a deadline set by the school concerned but not exceeding the deadline for Incomplete grades.
 If a valid excuse is presented before the course grades are out, the instructor of the course may give an Incomplete grade if the conditions stated in the section on Scholastic Standing – Part A are met.

 - Any incomplete work must be made up by a date planned with the instructor, but no later than the eighth week of the following semester (fall or spring) in which the student is enrolled at the university.
 Otherwise, the grade of I is changed to an F (or an NP).
 It is the responsibility of the student to contact the instructor to make the arrangements for the completion of the incomplete work.
-In no case may Incomplete work be made up after a lapse of one year from the end of the semester or module in which the grade of I was received.
+In no case may incomplete work be made up after a lapse of one year from the end of the semester or module in which the grade of I was received.

-- In the case of senior study, internship courses and final year projects (in all schools except the School of Arts & Sciences), incomplete work must be completed no later than one full year after the end of the semester or module in which the grade of I (Incomplete) was received.
+- In the case of senior study, internship courses and final year projects (in all schools except the School of Arts & Sciences), incomplete work must be completed no later than one full year after the end of the semester or module in which the grade of I was receive

-- In the School of Arts and Sciences, the incomplete work for senior study and/or internship courses and final year projects must be completed no later than one regular semester following the semester in which the Incomplete grade was given.
+- In the School of Arts & Sciences, the incomplete work for senior study and/or internship courses and final year projects must be completed no later than one regular semester following the semester in which the Incomplete grade was given.